 This will depend on several factors specific to the school and the student.
 Contact the school’s financial aid office for the most accurate information about a program’s cost.

-The National Center for Education Statistics reports that average undergraduate tuition for the 2021-22 academic year was $7,869 at public schools and $37,095 at private universities.
-While public schools are often cheaper than private schools, students should note that public institutions may charge different tuition rates based on whether students are in-state or out-of-state.
+The National Center for Education Statistics reports that the average undergraduate tuition is $7,998 per year at public schools and $34,923 per year at private universities.
+While public schools are often cheaper than private schools, students should note that public institutions may charge out-of-state students more than in-state students.

 There are also additional expenses to consider, including school fees for virtual classroom technology, academic resources, and student support services.
 Students may need to upgrade their computer or internet service so they have reliable technology for their online program.